 Groundwater sampling events were conducted by Cleco approved contract personnel in accordance with applicable portions of §257.93.
-Semi-annual detection monitoring sampling events were conducted in March and September 2021.
-It is noted that due to flooding of the Red River during the spring of 2021, flood waters saturated the ground to the east of the Bottom Ash and Fly Ash Ponds.
-Risers were installed to prevent inundation of flood waters into the monitoring wells.
+Semi-annual detection monitoring sampling events were conducted in February and September 2022.

 The depth-to-water below the top of each well casing was measured and recorded prior to purging each well during each sampling event.
 Water levels were measured to the nearest 0.01 foot from the top of casing using an electronic water level indicator.
 Total depth of each well was also measured to confirm that the screened interval was open to groundwater flow.
 Water level measurements were recorded in groundwater sampling forms.
 The water level measurements were subtracted from the top of casing elevations to obtain the groundwater elevations.